 Personal information for the person being immunized Name (Last, First, Middle) Date of Birth (dd-Mon-yyyy) Personal Health Number (PHN) Gender Health information for the person being immunized (If you need more space, use the other side of this form.)
-Does this person have any allergies, including allergies to any vaccine, medicine, of the second of or food? □ No □ Yes Does this person have any chronic illness?
-(List all if more than one) If yes, describe □ No □ Yes Has this person ever had capillary leak syndrome? □ No □ Yes Has this person ever had immune thrombocytopenia? □ No □ Yes Has this person been treated for a COVID-19 infection in the last 90 days? □ No □ Yes Is this person taking any medicine? ☐ No ☐ Yes If yes, describe Is this person pregnant? □ No □ Yes Is this person breastf feeding? □ No □ Yes Has this person had COVID-19 vaccine before? ☐ No ☐ Yes If yes, when?
+Does this person have any allergies, including allergies to any vaccine, medicine, or food?
+Does this person have any chronic illness?
+(List all if more than one) If yes, describe □ No □ Yes Has this person ever had capillary leak syndrome? 🗆 No  Yes Has this person ever had immune thrombocytopenia? 🗆 No  Yes Has this person been treated for a COVID-19 infection in the last 90 days?
+Is this person taking any medicine?
+Is this person pregnant? ling? □ No □ Yes Has this person had COVID-19 vaccine before?
 Has this person ever had a side effect from COVID-19 immunization?
 If yes, describe □ No □ Yes Consent I confirm that I have read the attached COVID-19 vaccine information.
 I know about and understand the risks, benefits, and common side effects of this vaccine.
 Any questions I may have had about this person getting this vaccine have been answered by calling the local public health office or Health Link at 811.
 I understand the information I have been given.
 I understand this consent is for all doses of the vaccine.
-I will contact the local public health office or the healthcare provider giving the COVID-19 vaccine if this person: • has any changes to their health before getting any dose of the COVID-19 vaccine • has a severe or unusual side effect after any dose of the COVID-19 vaccine (other than the expected side effects listed on the COVID-19 vaccine information sheet) I consent to this person getting the (only select one): □ Pfizer-BioNTech (Comirnaty) mRNA COVID-19 vaccine (for ages 12 years and older) □ Moderna (SpikeVax) mRNA COVID-19 vaccine (for ages 12 years and older) □ Either the Pfizer-BioNTech (Comirnaty) or Moderna (SpikeVax) mRNA COVID-19 vaccine (Depending which vaccine is available for this person at the time of their immunization) □ AstraZeneca (Vaxzevria)/COVISHIELD viral vector-based COVID-19 vaccine (for ages 18 years and older) □ Janssen (Johnson & Johnson) viral vector-based COVID-19 vaccine (for ages 18 years and older) I understand that I may withdraw this consent at any time by calling the local public health office or healthcare provider giving the COVID-19 vaccine.
+I will contact the local public health office or the healthcare provider giving the COVID-19 vaccine if this person: • has any changes to their health before getting any dose of the COVID-19 vaccine • has a severe or unusual side effect after any dose of the COVID-19 vaccine (other than the expected side effects listed on the COVID-19 vaccine information sheet) I consent to this person getting the (only select one): Pfizer-BioNTech (Comirnaty) mRNA COVID-19 vaccine (for ages 12 years and older) Moderna (SpikeVax) mRNA COVID-19 vaccine (for ages 12 years and older) Either the Pfizer-BioNTech (Comirnaty) or Moderna (SpikeVax) mRNA COVID-19 vaccine (Depending which vaccine is available for this person at the time of their immunization) AstraZeneca (Vaxzevria)/COVISHIELD viral vector-based COVID-19 vaccine (for ages 18 years and older) Janssen (Johnson & Johnson) viral vector-based COVID-19 vaccine (for ages 18 years and older) Janssen (Johnson & Johnson) viral vector-based COVID-19 vaccine (for ages 18 years and older) I understand that I may withdraw this consent at any time by calling the local public health office or healthcare provider giving the COVID-19 vaccine.
 I confirm that I have the legal authority to consent to this immunization.
-Printed name of person giving consent Daytime phone Other phone Relationship to person □ Parent (with legal authority to consent) □ Co-decision-maker □ Specific decision-maker □ Agent Signature of person giving consent Date (dd-Mon-yyyy)
+Printed name of person giving consent Daytime phone Relationship to person Parent (with legal authority to consent) Guardian/Legal representative Co-decision-maker Specific decision-maker Signature of person giving consent